 France: Promoting opportunities for the disabled

-For several years, Ipsen is a member of the Tulipe nonprofit organization.
+For several years, Ipsen has been a member of the Tulipe nonprofit organization.
 Founded in 1982, Tulipe pools medicines donated by pharmaceutical companies in France to meet urgent needs among populations affected by crisis, natural disasters, and conflicts.

 Germany: Dachverband Clowns in Medizin und pflege Deutschland e.V.